samliu000/cse110-w21-group16/admin/meetings/022021-sprint-3-review.md

     Lara Daneshgaran Bajastani, Samuel Liu, Yuru Zhou

 #### Tasks completed from previous week:
-   1. The code of List and Timer
+   1. Design the frond-end
+   2. css and html part
+   3. write code for reset button
+   4. write code for small break and big break
+   5. write code for increament Pomo count
+   6. write code for edit and add task
+   8. Checkout the doable of the planning
-   2. Setup test enviroment
+   9. Setup test enviroment
-   3. Plan about the next week

 #### What should our team start doing?
    1. Master schedule with meetings